 - She was a farmer, according to the 1930 census.

 - She officially witnessed the death of Marlborough Kenneth Pegues on 22 April 1938.

 - Victor Rene Pegues and Elisabeth Hamer appeared in the US federal census of 1 April 1940 in New Hope District, Marlboro County, South Carolina.
 Other members of the household included Mary Louise Pegues, Preston Brooks Pegues.
 In 1935 they all were living in the same house.

 - Mary Louise Pegues died on 14 October 1965 at age 83 in Rockingham, Richmond County, North Carolina, at Richmond Memorial Hospital .
 Her death was officially witnessed by Mary Louise Pegues.

-- She was buried at New Hope Methodist Church Cemetery in Wallace, Marlboro County, South Carolina.
+- She was interred at New Hope Methodist Church Cemetery, Wallace, Marlboro County, South Carolina.